 Notes for: Current methodology

 - These published IPS estimates are based on interviews undertaken at the end of the short-term migration event, so lengths of stay are known.
-Therefore, no error arises from changes of intention (e.g. intending to stay 2 months and actually staying 4 months).
+Therefore, no error arises from changes of intention (for example, intending to stay two months and actually staying four months).
 In this case, the end of the short-term migration event is when the individual leaves the UK after a 3 to 12 month stay in England or Wales.

 International Passenger Survey (IPS)

-The IPS is a sample survey of passengers arriving at, and departing from, UK air and sea ports and the Channel Tunnel.
-The England and Wales level estimate of short-term international immigration for 3 to 12 months for the main reason of work, which is distributed to local authorities, is derived from IPS data.
+The International Passenger Survey (IPS) is a sample survey of passengers arriving at, and departing from, UK air and sea ports and the Channel Tunnel.
+The England and Wales-level estimate of short-term international immigration for 3 to 12 months for the main reason of work, which is distributed to local authorities, is derived from IPS data.

-The IPS estimate for “work” used in the local authority level STIM estimates refers to as defined in the UN definition.
+The IPS estimate for “work” used in the local authority-level Short-Term International Migration (STIM) estimates refers to as defined in the UN definition.
 This includes short-term migrants going to a definite new job, including au pair work, and those seeking a job, but excludes those visiting on business for their existing employer.
-Estimates for the latter are shown in the “Other Employment” category in England and Wales level STIM reference tables, but are not available for local authorities.
+Estimates for the latter are shown in the Business category in England and Wales-level STIM reference tables, but are not available for local authorities.